 Most first-time English teachers will gain employment by interviewing in person once they arrive in Jordan, and they will also be responsible for their airfare, as well as housing.
 Wages are not high, but due to the low cost of living, they typically enable English teachers to live comfortably.
 Most teachers share accommodations with their coworkers.
 Schools typically offer around 20-30 hours per week of work, leaving you plenty of opportunities to travel and explore the region's vast history and ancient culture.
 Giving private lessons is a popular way to earn extra money.

-Most schools prefer to employ English teachers with a 4 year BA and definitely a TEFL certification.
 Most English teaching jobs in Jordan are in major cities like Amman.